Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 https://github.com/matin/garth

 But garth is now explicitly deprecated.
-That matters because anyone reading this to build their own stack should not center a new implementation on deprecated auth.
+That matters because an agent should not center a new implementation on deprecated auth.

 Minimal executable Garmin example